phamcs/k8s/README.md

 ## Thanks

 We want everyone beable to setup K8S for learning purposes.
-As a nerd you need to know this stuff as this technology will dominate deployment process for future.
+As a nerd you need to know this stuff as this technology will dominate applications deployment process for future.
 If you think this is helpful please consider donating for us.

+## **BTC:**
-**BTC:** 1H9WXBXWwsu9tWJb5rdE9ZTUU4vae7VLUY
+- 1H9WXBXWwsu9tWJb5rdE9ZTUU4vae7VLUY

 ## Copyright and license